needle-mirror/com.unity.entities/Documentation~/transform_system.md

 Section 5: Hierarchical Transforms (Advanced)
 ---------------------------------------------

+> [!NOTE]
-Note: Advanced Hierarchical transform component rules largely mirror the use of the non-hierarchical components, except that they are writing to LocalToParent (instead of LocalToWorld.)
+> Advanced Hierarchical transform component rules largely mirror the use of the non-hierarchical components, except that they are writing to LocalToParent (instead of LocalToWorld.)
 The main additional component unique to hierarchical transforms is ParentScaleInverse.

 -----